 © Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 The decision to not sell retail in my studio was well-considered and thoroughly researched.
 The consensus here overwhelmingly indicates that one of the most annoying aspects of an experience at a conventional salon is being sold products at the culmination of a service.
 There are numerous psychological studies which directly explain why there is specific resentment surrounding this long standing practice.
 It largely comes down to the following.

 When we are desiring and obtaining a personal service, our needs and emotional resonance is held in the nurturing centre of the brain.
 It's why we have those warm, softening sensations.
 When we decide to shop, it shifts into the reward centre.
 This experience brings with it energy, excitement and a nice little dopamine hit.
 When an individual chooses to nurture, they are craving a specific state of mind and our brain reacts unfavourably to anyone who tries to shift that to an emotional space different than the one we seek for ourselves.
 Moreover, when coming out of a nurturing personal service, we are often more vulnerable.
 Consequently, it feels emotionally manipulative to use that moment in an attempt to sell products.
-This is one of many reasons why clients hate that tactic.
+This is one of many reasons why clients hate this tactic.